Meet the team

 Rowan smiling with the ocean behind him.

-Thank you to Rowan Lund who interned for us for four months in 2022.
+Thank you to Rowan Lund who interned for Animals Aotearoa.

 Logo of Rebel Co, with rebel in black and Co in yellow, with the infinity symbol forming a heart in the top circle.
 Tag-line "design with heart".